Mental Health Adviser

 Job category/type Professional Services

 We are seeking to recruit a suitably qualified and experienced individual to provide practical assistance and advice to students and staff in relation to students who are experiencing mental health difficulties or learning difficulties with associated behavioural issues.
-The ability to work collaboratively both within the University and with many other external mental health providers is an essential prerequisite ofthis role.
+The ability to work collaboratively both within the University and with many other external mental health providers is an essential prerequisite of this role.

 This is an exciting opportunity to join an expanding and established team and contribute to the work of the wider Health and Wellbeing Team.
-This post will be attractive to those with a substantial background in Mental Health and seeking an exciting opportunity to gain experience in an innovative and progressive environment.
+These posts will be attractive to those with a substantial background in Mental Health and seeking an exciting opportunity to gain experience in an innovative and progressive environment.
 Coventry University is a dynamic, global and enterprising University committed to offering high standards in a range of student support services.

 The successful applicant will be the first point of contact for students who are presenting with moderate to acute mental health issues and also offer other staff members advice information and support around working with students with mental health difficulties.
 You will be required to manage a caseload of students, providing psychological support on a one to one basis for students with mental health difficulties, including visits in home and in-patient settings.
-You must be confident in managing students at immediate risk of self- harm and/or suicidal behaviour whilst also being able to support other members of staff and be experienced enough to refer appropriately to external organisations as required to.
+You must be confident in managing students at immediate risk of self- harm and/or suicidal behaviour whilst also being able to support other members of staff and be experienced enough to refer appropriately to external organisations asrequired to.

 In addition to researching and developing appropriate resources for students experiencing mental health difficulties there will be an expectation to engage with relevant mental health and well-being initiatives.